refgenie/refgenie/docs/asset_class_specification.md

 ## seek_keys

 The seek keys are the most important part of an asset class definition.
-They define the files or values that will be sought for in the asset based on the asset class definition.
+They define the files or values that can be looked up in the asset.
-The seek keys are a dictionary of key names and seek key schemas that include template values that will be used to seek for files in the asset based on the asset class definition.
+The seek keys are a dictionary of key names and seek key schemas that include template values that will be used to locate files in the asset based on the asset class definition.

 Each seek key schema must include: